Slow progress towards “net zero emissions” of CO2 by 2050 - Guyana Chronicle

 PARTIES to the 2015 Paris Agreement on climate change, including Guyana, have committed to reaching “net zero emissions” of CO2 by 2050.
 That is the big global target.

-What is more, it confirms global warming is accelerating.
-We have already reached 1.1 degrees and the consequences of a warming-world are glaringly evident: more frequent extreme weather events; water and food shortages, rising sea levels, wild fires, accelerating extinction of plants and animals and dramatically reduced biodiversity; all attributable to climate change.
+What is more, it confirms that global warming is accelerating.
+We have already reached 1.1 degrees and the consequences of a warming world are glaringly evident: more frequent extreme weather events; water and food shortages; rising sea levels; wild fires; accelerating extinction of plants and animals; and dramatically reduced biodiversity; all attributable to climate change.

 Regards